EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 [VirtualResources](vresources.html), and a dict-like object allowing you to access resources by module, resource tuple.

+### kaithem.mqtt

+This namespace depends on Paho-MQTT

+#### kaithem.mqtt.Connection(server,port=1883, alertPriority="warning", alertAck=True)

+Create a connection object, if no connection to that server exists, or else the existing one is returned(The alert will be reconfigured).
+Connections are closed and cleaned up when no references exist.

+Internally, messages recieved are handled through `"/mqtt/"+self.server+":"+str(self.port)+"/in/"+topic`

+And sent messages go through `"/mqtt/"+self.server+":"+str(self.port)+"/out/"+topic`

+On the internal message bus.

+alertAck and alertPriority determine the auto-ack and priority of the alert that is raised when disconnected.

+##### Connection.subscribe(topic, callable):
+Subscribe callable(topic, message) to the topic.
+Uses internal message bus, so you must keep a reference to the callable.

+##### Connection.publish(topic, msg):
+Push msg to the broker under the given topic.

 ### kaithem.states

 This namespace deals with kaithem's state machine library.